Nursing Students to Take Advocacy, Empathy from Work With Homeless to Future Careers

 In their seven-week clinical rotation at 7hills Homeless Center in Fayetteville this semester, eight seniors in the Eleanor Mann School of Nursing have gotten to know some homeless people in Fayetteville pretty well.
 The students have taken their blood pressure and checked their blood sugar.
 They have treated their wounds and made calls on their behalf for further medical treatment.
 They have heard the stories of the homeless people and learned about the challenges they face.

-In addition to skills, they have learned a broader mindset they will take with them after they graduate in the spring.
+In addition to skills, the students have learned a broader mindset they will take with them after they graduate in the spring.
 Several of the students said they plan to seek work in an emergency department or critical care unit of a hospital.

 “I looked at the homeless as unfriendly and maybe scary,” said Joel Beal.
 “My perception of them was what a lot of college students may have, but after being at 7hills for a few weeks I changed my mind.
 They come from a lot of different backgrounds and often they are homeless not because of something they did but a bump they ran into along the way.”